oceanhackweek/ohw26-intro-activity/README.md

 # OceanHackWeek 2026 — Intro to Git & GitHub

 An introduction to git and GitHub.
 Everyone works in this repository at the same time.
-We are going to make a few merge conflicts happen here, we're going to practice resolving them here, so you already know what to do when they show up later in the week.
+We're going to make a few merge conflicts happen on purpose and practice resolving them, so you already know what to do when they show up later in the week.

 > Adapted from the [OHW22 NE intro activity](https://github.com/oceanhackweek/ohw22-NE-intro-activity)
 > by Catherine Mitchell, itself heavily borrowed from Alex Kerney's